Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 And of course you will shave your fuel money down considerably.
 Pity you cannot use them to grill!

 One of the delights of cooking with a pressure cooker is that it allows you to tackle recipes which would otherwise be off-putting because of the length of time involved.
-Stews and even steamed puddings become a possibility, even in the most time-conscious homes.
+Stews, hot pots and steamed puddings become very do-able, even in the most time-conscious homes.
+Even Christmas pudding becomes quick and easy.

 Modern pressure cookers are user-friendly and don't require constant attention.
 Set them up correctly and you can go and get on with other things, for the most part.